Integrate your creativity with today’s technology. The IoT (Internet of Things) enables science fiction to become a reality.

 Cutting-edge mobile-based technology allows developers to enhance regular mobile applications providing users with a distributed interaction through several devices.

 Thus, thanks to Ancora, it is possible to use any mobile app on a pc using a keyboard and mouse to interact with it to design and even implement an app with an “extended” graphical interface.

 Sketch Arm – Custom cabinets rapid prototyping system

 Interactive mobile application for custom cabinets rapid prototyping that allows end-users to sketch a completely customized design proposal regardless of their technological training.
 The app, available both for Android and iOS devices also has a built-in AI able to assist the user with the prototype creation tasks by autonomously generating desirable layouts.

 Mobile tool for the validation of radar systems that allows a real time visualization (with just an average delay of less than 8 ms) of the status of the used sensors based on the data received by the mobile terminal via a wireless connection.

-It allows monitoring of user activity, capturing all input events in the interaction between the user and any iOS or Android application, both native and OpenGL-based.
+It allows monitoring of user activity.
+UTestTools captures all input events in the interaction between the user and any iOS or Android application.

 Web system based on the presentation of Geo-referenced information in an interactive 3D environment, navigable both freely and through points of interest.
-It consists of an interactive virtual scenario composed of low poly photorealistic 3D models where the user can explore the different locations of the destination in real-time and get a more faithful idea of how that location looks in real life.
+It consists of an interactive virtual scenario composed of low poly photorealistic 3D models.
+Here, the user can explore the different locations of the destination in real-time and get a better idea of what that location looks in real life.
 It provides data through scenes familiar to users, in a way close to how they perceive the world.